revathisrie/learning-notes/READ_03.md

 ## Setting up a Repository
 **Importing**:
-*Switch to the target project’s directory
+1.Switch to the target project’s directory
-*Use the git init command
+2.Use the git init command
-*To start tracking these repository files, perform an initial commit by typing the following
+3.To start tracking these repository files, perform an initial commit by typing the following